Not a Member?

 Important information to consider during or after insertion:

-Re-examine and evaluate patients 4 to 6 weeks after insertion and once a year thereafter, or more frequently if clinically indicated.
-The healthcare professional should check strings during each routine and follow-up visit.
+The healthcare professional should consider re-examining and evaluating patients 4 to 6 weeks after insertion and during routine care, or more frequently if clinically indicated.
+The IUS threads should be checked during each evaluation.

 Removal of LILETTA